Running a Tournament¶

 If you do find something wrong with a draft draw, you can edit the match-ups, but please also let us know what the problem was!
 You can find our contact details in the Authors & Acknowledgements section.

-- Once on the confirmed draw page you can click Edit Adjudicators.
+Once on the confirmed draw page you can click Allocate Adjudicators.

 If you are using venue constraints the Draw page may prompt you to Auto Allocate the venues used to satisfy those constraints; see venue-constraints for more details.
 Regardless of whether you are using venue constraints or not you can change the Venues per-debate in the Edit Venues area.